 - Humanitarian organisations interested in early warnings and long-term planning.

 The market of “climate change consulting” was valued at $7.4-billion globally in 2022 and is forecast to reach $34.8-billion by 2028.
-In 2020 there were 371 public and private climate service providers in the EU, and the market volume has not yet reached its full potential (read more).
+Research indicates that, in 2020, there were 371 public and private climate service providers in the EU, and the market volume has not yet reached its full potential.

 Career skills

 What career skills will you learn during a PhD in UNRISK?
-We aim to expose you to as many career-relevant skills and competencies as possible:
+We aim to expose you to as many career-relevant skills and competencies as possible, including:

 - Cross-disciplinary skills.
 The 2024 publication Quantifying Climate Risk and Building Resilience in the UK identified the need to significantly scale up the development of “boundary-spanning skills”, including co-production and transdisciplinary teams rather than just subject knowledge.